ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/build.md

     !!! note
         The secure build is asynchronous so if the command gets interrupted here don't worry! :grin:

-    !!! warning
-        If the secure build command gets an error this command will keep on waiting until eventually timing out.
-If you see an error in the `status` you can interrupt this command with `ctrl+c` instead of waiting for it to time out.

     ???+ example "Example Output after running 15-20 minutes to completion"